isomerpages/nlb-biblioasia/_jan-2011/Multiculturalism: A Study of Plurality and Solidarity in Colonial Singapore.md

 #### **A Three-Generation Model: The Plurality-Solidarity Cline**

 <img style="width:80%;" src="/images/Vol%206%20issue%204/PluralitySolidarity/KENGLE.jpg">
- <div style="background-color: white;">Staff of a Chinese firm, Keng Lee & Company, 1937.
+ <div style="background-color: white;">Staff of a Chinese firm, Keng Lee &amp; Company, 1937.
 Note the multiracial composition of the staff, comprising Chinese, Malay and Indian people.<i> Courtesy of Phyllis Chew.</i></div>

 Our acculturation-assimilation continuum begins with plurality at one end, and solidarity at the other.
 While plurality conjures images of dissent and divisiveness, solidarity connotes cooperation and peaceful exchange.